hth313/boost41/doc/xeq.rst

 By name

    Press the ``ALPHA`` key and spell out the name of the function you want to execute.
-This will search for the function in the usual way, but here it also includes searching among the secondary functions.
+This will search for the function in the usual way and also search for a matching secondary function.

 By local label

-   This is numeric and top row keys single alpha letter labels, as before.
+   This is numeric and top row keys single Alpha letter labels, as before.

 By XROM code